nic-dgl104-winter-2024/pattern-library/patterns/singleton/contribution.md

 The Singleton pattern is a design principle that ensures a class has a single instance and provides a centralized method for accessing that instance across the entire application.

-## 🌟 Why to use for singleton pattern?
+## 🌟 Why to use react-native for singleton pattern?

 Implement the Singleton pattern in your React Native application for various reasons: